mrazjava/booklink-openlibrary/README.md

 ## Features
 #### Author Filtering
-If a file called `author-id-filter` exists in the working directory (same location as dump file), then only authors listed in that file will be handled (persisted, etc).
+If a file called `author-id-filter.txt` exists in the working directory (same location as dump file), then only authors listed in that file will be handled (persisted, etc).
 The format of this file is one author ID per line.
 Comment is allowed and must start with a `#`.
 Empty lines are also allowed and are ignored.